Skip to main content

 • Supporting National Water Safety Forum’s Respect the Water campaign respectthewater.com

 • Involvement in national and regional multi-agency safety forums in England, Scotland, and Wales.
-MPA participates in the National Water Safety Forum’s Inland Waters Group, working with its members and other organisations to raise awareness of the hazards associated with open water and ways of mitigating these risks.
+MPA participates in the National Water Safety Forum’s Communications Group, working with its members and other organisations to raise awareness of the hazards associated with open water and ways of mitigating these risks.
 MPA Wales is a member of Water Safety Wales

 • Sharing best practice.
 MPA is supporting this RoSPA publication for those who are managing land which is adjacent to inland waters - as quarry lakes, reservoirs, rivers, canals, lakes, lochs, harbours, ponds, and streams

-For more information contact Elizabeth Clements.
+For more information contact Elizabeth Clements